-- Prepare questions to ask: You will want to ask specific information on the school district, their goals, and their mission statement.
+- Prepare questions to ask: You will want to ask specific questions regarding the school district, their goals, and their mission statement.
 As well, you will want to ask about the positions available and career development opportunities.

 - Remain positive and friendly: Keep your energy level high and remember that even though you are repeating the same thing to each person, the information is new to each individual.

-- Maintain good notes: Take comprehensive notes as the representatives at the job fair may not be able to answer all of your questions.
-Keep the names, and phone number of those you may want to contact later.
-Make sure you ask for representative's business cards.
+- Maintain good notes: Take comprehensive notes as the hiring representatives or recruiters at the job fair may not be able to answer all of your questions.
+Keep the names and phone numbers of those you may want to contact later.
+Make sure you ask for the representative's business cards.

-- Discuss your skills: Be prepared to discuss your skills, interests, background, and career objectives.
+- Discuss your teaching skills: Be prepared to discuss your skills, interests, background, and career objectives.
 You need to sell yourself, so be ready to discuss your teaching and other unique talents and advantages to hiring you.
-Note your key features that make you stand out from the others.
+Note your key features that make you stand out from other educators.

-There are several Educational Job Fairs that are held throughout the U.S., Canada, and other geographical areas and, simply by searching the Internet, and contacting the nearest school district, you will find vital information that will tell you where the upcoming job fairs are being held and which school districts will be present.
+There are several educational job fairs that are held throughout the U.S., Canada, and other geographical areas and, simply by searching the internet and contacting the nearest school district or board, you will find vital information that will tell you where the upcoming job fairs are being held and which school districts will be present.

-It is true that attending a Job Fair could be one of the best moves you could make to secure a career within the educational field.
+It is true that attending a job fair could be one of the best moves you could make to secure a career within the educational field.
 However, it is also important to know just the right questions to ask while you are networking with potential employers.
 Below, you will find a list of questions that will assist you while you are at the career fair:

-- I am interested in your school district because… (list some reasons why you are interested in their school), could you provide me with idea of what you are looking for in a successful candidate?
+- I am interested in your school district because… (list some reasons why you are interested in their school), could you provide me with an idea of what you are looking for in a successful candidate?

-- Please tell me what type of experience you are looking for?
+- Please tell me what type of experience you are looking for in a teacher?